SymbioticEDA/riscv-formal/docs/csrs.md

 #### mcounteren

-Currently only bits 2:1 of `mcounteren` are supported by riscv-formal.
+Currently only the `IR` and `CY` bits of `mcounteren` are supported by riscv-formal.
+The other bits are ignored.

 ### Machine Trap Handling